dannybloe/dzVents/README.md

  - **maxMinutes**: *Number*.
 Same as maxHours but, you guessed it: for minutes this time..
  All these options can be combined but maxItems wins. **And again: don't store too much data.
 Just put only in there what you really need!**

-### Setting
+#### Setting
 When you defined your historical variable you can add a new value to the list like this:

     domoticz.data.myVar.setNew(value)

 As soon as you do that, this new value is put on top of the list and shifts the older values one place down the line.
 If `maxItems` was reached then the oldest value will be discarded.  *All methods like calculating averages or sums will immediately use this new value!* So, if you don't want this to happen set the new value at the end of your script or after you have done your analysis.

+Basically you can put any kind of data in the historical variable.
+It can be a numbers, strings but also more complex data like tables.
+However, in order to be able to use the statistical methods you will have to set numeric values or tell dzVents how to get a numeric value from you data.
+More on that later.

-### Getting.
+#### Getting.
 It's all about time!
 Getting values from a historical variable is basically done by using an index where 1 is the newest value , 2 is the second to newest and so on:

     domoticz.data.myVar.storage[5]

-However, all data in the storage is time-stamped.
-In fact, in order to deal with daylight saving etc, it is UTC time stamped.
-So getting something from the internal storage will get you this:
+However, all data in the storage is time-stamped so getting something from the internal storage will get you this:
 ```
 	local item = domoticz.data.myVar.getLatest()
 	print(item.time.secondsAgo) -- access the time stamp
 	print(item.data) -- access the data
 ```
-The time component has these attributes (converted from UTC to local time):
+The time attribute by itself is a table with many properties that help you inspect the data points more easily:

  - **day**: *Number*.
  - **hour**: *Number*